brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

         """
         # Find the field value that corresponds to the given name
         field_value = None
-        for value, field_name, title in self.field_def:
+        for value, field_name, title in self.dq_def:
             if field_name == name:
                 field_value = value
                 break